heyoeyo/muggled_sam/simple_examples/README.md

 This script shows a basic example of how to do model distillation (e.g. unsupervised training).
 In this case the script does distillation of the image encoder only, but can be easily modified to train other model components.
 Distillation uses a teacher model (meant to be an original SAM model) to provide 'ground-truth' data for training a student model (meant to be a smaller version of the teacher).
 Smaller versions of SAMv3 can be made using the [pruning scripts](https://github.com/heyoeyo/muggled_sam/tree/main/training#pruning) of this repo.
 Training also requires example images, a good source for these is coco128 which can be downloaded from [ultralytics](https://github.com/ultralytics/yolov5/releases/tag/v1.0) (see assets > coco128.zip).

+Note that for distillation the 'ground truth' comes from a teacher model (this is also easy to see in the example code).
+However if the script is modified so that the ground truth is instead loaded from the file system, then it basically implements supervised training!

 ## Object Detection